How much does a Switchblade® cost?

 How do I become a pilot?

-How do I learn to fly a Switchblade?
+How can existing pilots learn to fly the Switchblade?

-Regional training will be available via existing flying clubs and training centers that may also provide sales.
-For existing pilots, 5-6 hours of crossover flight training is included with a Switchblade purchase, enabling pilots to become familiar with the equipment and handling of their new Switchblade.
-This kind of training typically reduces insurance premiums.
+For existing pilots, 5 hours of crossover flight training is included with a Switchblade purchase, enabling pilots to become familiar with the equipment and handling of their new Switchblade.
+Crossover training will be available at Samson Regional Centers and perhaps also at our Builder Assist Centers.
+Getting training in the type of aircraft you will be flying typically reduces insurance premiums.

 Dual controls will be an extra option and we expect them to be widely used for pilot training.
-Additionally, we are selling internationally, so the Switchblade will be available in left or right hand drive.
-The Switchblade can be purchased with dual controls, or a second set of controls can be purchased later or perhaps leased for a reasonable price.
+Additionally, we are selling internationally, so the Switchblade will be available in left or right-hand drive.

 Can the wings retract while in flight?

-Two features act independently to prevent a wing retract while flying.
+Two features act independently to prevent a wing retraction while flying.
 The first is that the air pressure pushes back on the wings, forcing the wings to remain extended.
-Secondly, an automatic locking mechanism keeps the wing-swing positively locked in the open position when in flight.
+Secondly, an automatic locking mechanism keeps the wing-swing positively locked in the extended position when in flight.

 Is it possible to forget one aspect of changing from car to aircraft and take off unprepared for flight?